 Business leaders aren’t simply deploying digital transformation to cut costs and become more efficient.
 Companies are embracing digital transformation as a means to create entirely new business models.
 The true goal of digital transformation is a user-first approach.
 This transformation requires a whole new approach to IT.
-It’s no longer a backroom support service – IT has to be mobile, secure, adaptable, platform-based and present in every aspect of your business.
+It’s no longer a backroom support service – IT has to be mobile, secure, adaptable, platform-based, and present in every aspect of your business.

+So how are these pillars of digital transformation making a difference?
 Digital transformation can improve every aspect of a company but there are some areas where its benefits stand out:

-The sales team’s reach can be greatly extended by the social aspects of digital transformation.
+Sales: The sales team’s reach can be greatly extended by the social aspects of digital transformation.
 For example, LinkedIn’s Sales Navigator tool allows sales staff to greatly improve how they use this powerful professional network.
-It helps organize their network to pick out organizations that are current opportunities, but also goes further by suggesting other potential companies that fit a similar profile.
+It helps organize their network to pick out organizations that are current opportunities but also goes further by suggesting other potential companies that fit a similar profile.

 Marketing: Social media is becoming a core aspect of digital marketing strategies.
 According to the same HBR survey, 51 percent of respondents say that social media has increased their company’s ability to effectively communicate with its customers.